 Beam Center – Red Hook, Brooklyn

-While the Beam Center had been a long-time after-school and summer camp destination, its focus has shifted.
+While the Beam Center was once an after-school and summer camp destination, its focus has shifted.
 Through in-school workshops, it recruits high-school aged apprentices who work together on large-scale installations, including a giant flip book coming to Brooklyn this summer.
 It aims to teach technical skills and build a new generation of science educators.

 Brooklyn Robot Foundry – Multiple Locations

-This local mini-chain offers a wide variety of classes, from regular after-school options, to summer camps, birthday parties, and occasional one-off workshops.
+This local mini-chain focusing on STEM education offers a wide variety of classes, from regular after-school options, to summer camps, birthday parties, and occasional one-off workshops.

 Dazzling Discoveries – Upper West Side